kowsar89/edd-force-discount/readme.txt

 = From your WordPress dashboard =

 1. Visit 'Plugins > Add New'
-2. Search for 'EDD Force Discount'
+2. Search for 'Force Discount for EDD'
-3. Activate 'EDD Force Discount' from your Plugins page.
+3. Activate 'Force Discount for EDD' from your Plugins page.

 = From WordPress.org =

-1. Download 'EDD Force Discount'.
+1. Download 'Force Discount for EDD'.
 2. Upload the 'edd-force-discount' folder to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
-3. Activate 'EDD Force Discount' from your Plugins page.
+3. Activate 'Force Discount for EDD' from your Plugins page.

 After that you can configure the plugin settings from "Downloads>Force Discount" menu from admin panel.